redux-saga/redux-saga/docs/advanced/Testing.md

 ### redux-saga-test-engine

 This library functions very similarly in setup to `redux-saga-test-plan`, but is best used to record effects.
-You provide a collection of saga generic effects to be watched by `createSagaTestEngine` function which in turn returns a function.
-Then provide your saga, provide specific effects and their arguments.
+Provide a collection of saga generic effects to be watched by `createSagaTestEngine` function which in turn returns a function.
+Then provide your saga and specific effects and their arguments.

 ```javascript
 const collectedEffects  = createSagaTestEngine(['SELECT', 'CALL', 'PUT']);